2018

 Geni Tips: Send Collaboration Requests

-The World Family Tree on Geni currently has over 120 million people connected.
+The World Family Tree on Geni currently has millions of people connected.
 This has been made possible through collaborative research of millions of Geni users.
 Although information on public profiles is accessible to everyone, the ability to edit them may be limited depending on your permissions.
-All users can edit the basic information of any public profile they are connected to, but to get full edit permissions on a profile, you will need to send a collaboration request… Read the full story
+All users can edit the basic information of any public profile they are connected to, but to get full edit permissions on a profile, you will need to send a… Read the full story

 Profile of the Day »